 Witanslay ~ a wise laziness.

-A necessity sometimes, for the ones who seek a new era of Earth integrated and symbiotic life ~ to be less busy, to enjoy quiet, to burn less fuel, to stay local, to use less resources, to tread less heavily, to take up less space, to notice, to enjoy the small things, to relish close companionship, to be in the moment, to share closely, to create beauty in the immediate (space/time), to allow succession, and to feel the sanguimund. … Read more
+A necessity sometimes, for the ones who seek a new era of Earth integrated and symbiotic life ~ to be less busy, less anxious to compete, to burn less fuel, to stay local, to use less resources, to tread less heavily, to take up less space, to notice, to enjoy quiet, to enjoy the small things, to relish close companionship, to be happier in the moment, to share closely, to create beauty in the immediate (space/time), to allow succession, and to feel the sanguimund. … Read more

 I have been thinking of Earth Crisis, the sixth extinction and futures.